 The care and support of their children is foremost in the minds of parents when they go through divorce.
 It is often a difficult area for parties to agree on, but the purpose of child support negotiation is to ensure that each parent is sharing the financial burden of raising a family.
 The noncustodial parent or obligator can do this by making monthly payments and fulfilling other legal duties like paying for medical insurance.

 Texas uses a formula where the obligator must pay 20 percent of gross income for a single child and that number goes up five percentage points for each additional child.
 It is not less than 40 percent for six or more children.
 There is also a cap on the maximum amount per child at $8550 per month.
 The rules for determining child support are quite clear, but the number may go down if the obligator pays child support for other children from a different relationship.
 There are other considerations as well.
-These include:

 - The parent’s ability to contribute to child support

 - The net resources of the custodial parent

 When Can Child Support be Modified in Texas?

 Child support can be increased or decreased, but only by court order.
 If the child support amount needs to be changed, we can help a parent file a modification case.

 - Raise in salary